 This guest post comes to us from Melanie Rucinski, a Harvard sophomore and outgoing leader of the Harvard Community of Humanists, Atheists, and Agnostics (our undergraduate secular student group), formerly the Harvard Secular Society.
-This piece was originally published on Melanie’s blog, musique et chocolat, in July 2012.

 I have read enough books about atheism and psychology to know that prayers do not have healing power, at least not to an extent that is statistically significant.
 Furthermore, the fact that I am an atheist kind of goes along with not believing in the power of prayer in general.
 In all of my years of sporadic church attendance, then, I’ve never asked for prayers for anyone I know.
 I’ve considered it multiple times, but if my skepticism weren’t enough, discomfort with asking congregations I’m not a consistent member of to pray for my sick or dying family members and music teachers would still hold me back.